 It’s much easier if you arrange them all by color before you start grouping.
 I will say that one other downside to this method is that many apps are somewhat multicolored, and that massively stresses me out!
 (Hopefully, you don’t sweat the small stuff as much as I do!)

 I also want to talk about the phone lock screen.
 On most phones, I think you can have a separate lock screen image and home screen image.
 I love using calendars on my lock screen so I can just glance at my phone and see a calendar.
-I use the calendar phone screen downloads that come in the Sweet Life Planner Club each month.
+I use the calendar phone screen downloads that come in the Sweet Life Society each month.
 I also love changing it out each month so I can look at something fresh and new.

 How is your phone home screen organized?
 Anything we overlooked?